Guide to count Carbs

 - Complex hydrates: are characterized by being compound by several monosaccharide molecules (polysaccharide).
-Its absorption is slower than in the case of monosaccharide and are a constant source of energy during all the day.
+Its absorption is slower than in case of monosaccharide and is a constant source of energy during all the day.
 These help to keep stable the glucose levels.
 Cellulose and hemicellulose are examples of this type of sugars.

 Which foods contain carbohydrates?

-Within these foods it can be find:
+Within these foods it can be found:

 - Fruits: Fruit normally has a high carbohydrates content, such as fruit juices.

-- Milk and dairy products: milk, cheese and different yogurts.
+- Milk and dairy products: milk, cheese, and different yogurts.